-Contact Copper Canyon Labradoodles for more information about the foster program requirements and whether your family is a good fit for the program.
+Contact Copper Canyon Labradoodles for more information about the guardian program requirements and whether your family is a good fit for the program.

-Fostering a dog can be an excellent way to have a top quality dog for a family pet.
-We do not believe in the long term kennelling of our dogs.
+Being guardian to a dog can be an excellent way to have a top quality dog for a family pet.
+We do not believe in the long term kenneling of our dogs.
 Dogs raised in kennels often do not get the socialization and stimulation that is needed to be a well balanced, happy animal.
 Therefore, we like to place our upcoming babies in forever homes with suitable families as their dog and we retain breeding rights.

 We pay for all health testing, and when the dog is old enough, they come back to our home for breeding and whelping.
-When the dog reaches the age (usually somewhere around the age of five or six for girls) where they should be retired from breeding, we spay the dog for you and the dog enjoys the wonderful home it’s had all it’s life.
+When the dog reaches the age (usually somewhere around the age of six or seven for girls) where they should be retired from breeding, we spay the dog for you and the dog enjoys the wonderful home it’s had all it’s life.

 Males are usually retained for siring babies for longer, but do not need to leave their families for long periods.

-Fostering programs have many benefits for the foster family, the breeder and the dog:
+Guardian programs have many benefits for the guardian family, the breeder and the dog:

-- foster families have a ‘pick of litter’ puppy chosen by the breeder
+- guardian families have a ‘pick of litter’ puppy chosen by the breeder

 - the dog doesn’t need to be rehomed as an adult after retiring